Alfresco/docs-alfresco/media-management/latest/admin/index.md

 This information helps you to monitor and administer Alfresco Media Management.

-If you are backing up and restoring Media Management, use the standard Alfresco guidance: [Backing up and restoring](LINK).
+If you are backing up and restoring Media Management, use the standard Alfresco guidance: [Back up and restore]({% link content-services/latest/admin/backup-restore.md %}).

 ## Monitoring Media Management